Menu

 The lantern floating ceremony in Hiroshima began as a way to express grief and remembrance.
 Today, each glowing lantern carries a wish for peace.

-The sleek lines of the Peace Memorial Museum stand out against the bright sky.
-Inside, however, the weight of history remains.
+The sleek lines of the Peace Memorial Museum stand out against the bright sky, symbolizing our hope as Japanese people to preserve the peace we enjoy today.

 Introduction